FAQs, Things you should know

 Change Requests must be made using our Change Form.

-Our deadline for changes to your registration is February 13, 2017 for March Break Camp and June 1, 2017 for Summer Camp.
+Our deadline for changes to your registration is June 1, 2018.
 After this date, a change fee of $20 per change

 will be levied.
 We will provide confirmation by email of your change once we have received: